Skip to content

 What is a cargo aircraft charter and how does it differ from commercial air freight?

 A cargo aircraft charter is the exclusive reservation of an entire airplane for a single shipment or customer, meaning no space is shared with other shippers.
 In contrast, commercial air freight books available capacity on scheduled passenger or freighter flights, which introduces dependency on fixed departure times and available space.
-Cargo aircraft charters offer flexible routing, custom departure windows, and direct access to the aircraft's full payload.
+There are different aircraft types used in air cargo transportation, including narrow-body, wide-body, and dedicated cargo aircraft designed specifically for freight.
+Freighter aircraft, in particular, are engineered for cargo only and typically have higher maximum weight and dimension limitations compared to passenger aircraft, with height limits for cargo pieces reaching up to 300 cm (118 in).
+Cargo aircraft charters offer flexible routing, custom departure windows, and direct access to the aircraft’s full payload.
 For time sensitive cargo that cannot wait for the next scheduled flight, an air cargo charter provides reliability and speed that standard air freight services cannot match.
 This dedicated approach is especially practical for oversized loads or urgent industrial freight.

 What does dedicated cargo aircraft mean in air freight shipping?